DEF HANDLING GUIDE

 What Should You Do If There’s a Spill?

 If fluid is spilled on equipment or vehicles, it can be washed away with water.
 Should it be spilled on the ground or other areas where it may be absorbed, dilute the fluid by generously hosing the area with water.
 Otherwise, you can use sand or other absorbent, non-combustible material to absorb the fluid and easily dispose of it.
-Although DEF is non-hazardous, it shouldn’t be poured down the drain.
+Although DEF is non-hazardous, it shouldn’t be poured down the drain or sewers.

 What Should You Do If the Fluid Is Contaminated?